mme93/mamei_system/backend/README.md

 Serves as the first point of contact for all requests and distributes them to the target services after you have passed the security check from the security gateway.

+Takes care of all areas of network security such as token procedures.

 ### SystemmanagerApplication

 *Central logging and monitoring*: